adityashrm21/RaspberryPi-Packet-Sniffer/README.md

 4. Keyboard and Mouse (USB)
 5. A Monitor or a TV as a display for thr Pi
 6. Display connection cables: HDMI cable/ HDMI to VGA converter(if your monitor does not have an HDMI port)
-7. Ethernet cables if you want to access internet through ethernet on the Pi(Pi 3 comes with a built-in wireless LAN card which is very useful for our purpose, otherwise we would have needed a Wifi-Dongle)
+7. Ethernet cable if you want to access internet through ethernet on the Pi which actualy we do want(Pi 3 comes with a built-in wireless LAN card which is very useful for our purpose, otherwise we would have needed a Wifi-Dongle)

 ####Getting the Operating System to install on the Pi